bailey-martin/CSC492-BCGL/about.md

 permalink: /about/
 ---

-The team RAID inc. cosists of the following members below:
+The team RAID Inc. cosists of the following members below:

 ### Andrew Moore
 Hello I'm currently a student at the University of Mount union majoring in Multiplatform Software Development and minoring in Entrpenuership.
 I am in my senior year at the time of writing this.